matt-goldman/matt-goldman.github.io/_posts/2023-01-14-maui-app-deploy-3.md

 Now that a package has been uploaded, you need to complete the store listings.
 Use the left-hand menu to navigate to Store listings.
 The store listings page lets you add an individual listing for each language that you want to provide. `English (United States)` is added by default; you are welcome to add others (using the **Manage additional languages** button), but for now, click on the **English (United States)** link to complete the listing for that language.

 For the **Product name**, enter `MauiStockTake` (or your app name), and complete the **Description** section.
-You can use the description provided in the chapter 12 resources folder, as well as some Windows screenshots you can use.
-Once you have added the name, description, and screenshots, click **Save*.
+If you've purchased _.NET MAUI in Action_, the chapter 12 resources folder contains a description and some Windows screenshots you can use.
+Once you have added the name, description, and screenshots, click **Save**.

 Use the left-hand menu to navigate to **Submission Options**.
 In this section, you can choose whether to release the app as soon as it’s been approved, release it manually, or schedule its release.
 There is also a field to provide some notes; this is where you would give the username and password for the reviewers to test with.